Constraining 3-3-1 Models at the LHC and Future Hadron Colliders: Data and signal output

 Instead of considering only $Z^\prime$ interactions to fermions as done in previous works, we fully implemented the model in LANHEP \cite{semenov1998lanhep,semenov2009lanhep,semenov2016lanhep}, SARAH-HEP \cite{SARAH, vicente2017computer,staub2015exploring} and Feynrules \cite{alloul2014feynrules,Feynrules} to generate the output files for CalcHeP and Madgraph5, respectively.
 This is important because additional exotic decays of the $Z^\prime$ gauge boson can significantly weaken the lower mass bounds based on dilepton data.
 The more sizeable decay channels are added to the total width, the smaller is the branching ratio into dileptons.
 Consequently, weaker limits are found.
 We investigate the importance of each of the possible new decay channels by considering several benchmark models.

-\subsection{Importance of exotic $Z^\prime$ decays and benchmarks models}
+\subsection{Importance of exotic $Z^{\prime}$ decays and benchmarks models}

 In the 3-3-1 models explored here, the $Z^\prime$ might decay into SM fermions, new scalars, new gauge bosons ($W^{\prime \pm}$, $U^0, U^{0 \dagger}$), and invisibly ($N_i$).
 One of the three heavy fermions is cosmologically stable, and is rendered as dark matter candidate.
 The other two are long-lived.
 Suppose $N_1$ is the lightest one, for the sake of the argument.
 Because of a $Z_2$ symmetry where $N_i \rightarrow -N_i$, $N_2$ might decay into $N_1$ via the $W^\prime$ gauge boson, but this decay width is suppressed for two reasons: the $W^\prime$ is heavy, and second, the entries of the mixing matrix involving $N_1-N_2-N_3$ should also be small otherwise one could observe lepton flavor violation processes as explored in \cite{Arcadi:2017xbo}.
-As far as collider searches are concerned, without worrying about particular details of the masses and mixing matrices, we can safely take the neutral fermions as stable particle, and thus considered as invisible decay.
-We have checked that decays into new scalars and exotic gauge bosons are either very suppressed or kinematically prohibited.
-Hence, the only relevant new decay channels beyond the SM, are those involving exotic quarks, and neutral fermions ($N_i$).
-That said, we investigate several benchmark models varying the masses of the decay products to quantify their importance in the derivation of lower mass bounds.
+As far as collider searches are concerned, without worrying about particular details of the masses and mixing matrices, we can safely take the neutral fermions as stable particle, and thus rendered as missing energy.